colearendt/multi-dir-deploy/README.md

 here might be nice to support a more complex / complicated workflow.
 I.e. can I see what the working directory is?
 The content being executed?
 The list of packages being used?

+- **A way to link these deployments together** If these deployments are related, is it possible for them to link to each other?
+Reference one another as "peers" or "co-dependents"?
+What if one has a strict dependency on the other?
+I.e. a pin, Rmd updating a pin, Rmd ETL, etc.